Age: 9-10 (Minor A)

 Objective: The purpose of the Minor A program is for players to have fun playing the game of baseball while learning proper fundamentals and playing for a team.
 Players will participate and learn at a more advanced level that in previous divisions, while introducing moderate competitive aspects of baseball like wins/losses, scoring runs, steals, etc.

 Introduction: In the Minor A Division, players will build on the basic fundamentals of baseball learning in earlier divisions while being introduced to the more complex, competitive aspects of the game, like wins/losses, pitching, catching, Participants will be hitting kid-pitch, learning foundational rules of the game and understanding more detailed aspects of each position in the field.
 Parent/players can expect 1-2 games, and possibly one practice, per week over the course of the regular season.
-The Minor A program participates in an 9U District-wide All-Star program after June 15th.
+The Minor A division participates in a 9U and 10U District-wide All-Star programs after June 15th.

 PLAYER EVALUATIONS: Players are evaluated for the purpose of helping the VP and Coaches balance teams.
 Teams will comprise of no more than eleven players.
 After player evaluations, the Minor A VP and Coaches will meet to establish teams.
 Head Coaches will then notify parents with rosters and schedules.

 UNIFORMS: Caln Little League will provide jersey shirts, colored socks and hats.
 Parents can expect to purchase a baseball glove/mitt, a bat, white pants and plastic baseball spikes.
 Protective cups are required in the Minor A division.
 Batting helmets are provided, but parents are welcome to provide their son with a Little League approved helmet.